unicode-org/message-format-wg/spec-formatting.md

 If an alias is not defined or
 its resolution or formatting fails for some other reason, represent it with an U+002A ASTERISK `*` followed by its name.

+### Element & ElementEnd

+If an element formatter is not available, throws an error when called, or its resolution or formatting fails for some other reason, represent the individual Element and ElementEnd as empty strings.

+Implementations MAY choose to use this representation for all elements, effectively considering all such elements to be discarded during formatting.

 ### Unknown Pattern Element